sisrfeng/coc-wiki/Using-coc-extensions.md

 ### Update extensions

-You **don't** need to update coc extensions manually, coc detect acceptable new version of installed extension everyday(by default) the first time it started, when it found new version of extensions, it update them for you automatically.
+You **don't** need to update coc extensions manually, coc detect acceptable new version of installed extension everyday (by default) the first time it started, when it found new version of extensions, it update them for you automatically.

 To disable automatic update, change settings: `coc.preferences.extensionUpdateCheck` to `"never"`.

-Use command `:CocUpdate` or `:CocUpdateSync` to update all extensions to latest version, the upgrade won't work if you're not using latest version of coc.nvim to avoid possible break change.
+Use command `:CocUpdate` or `:CocUpdateSync` to update all extensions to latest version, the upgrade won't work if you're not using latest release version of coc.nvim to avoid possible break change.

 ## Uninstall coc extension